 Whether their interests lie in sport, music, drama, dance, debating or adventure, there are chances to shine throughout QM.
-Being in the Sixth Form opens up many further enrichment opportunities including Queen Margaret's Prince's Trust (QMPT), an enterprise-based business initiative, and the Gold Duke of Edinburgh's Award.
+Being in the Sixth Form opens up many further enrichment opportunities including an enterprise-based business initiative, and the Gold Duke of Edinburgh's Award.
 Upper Sixth brings with it a host of opportunities for students to hone their leadership skills.
 Roles and responsibilities include Senior Prefects, House Captains, and chances to run one of QM's many clubs, societies or events.
-Our girls find the confidence to strive for their own success, both in school and beyond.
+Our girls find the confidence to strive for their own success, both in school and beyond; our enrichment qualifications include: